 Thanks for reading to the end of this article!
 If you appreciate this free content and want to see more of it every day, you can help us out by sharing this article on social media!

 We've also got a brand new Fantasy Football YouTube Channel where you can tune in every day for the best fantasy videos in the business.
-Want more fantasy football news today?
+Check out our NFL fantasy football draft rankings, our printable NFL fantasy football cheat sheet, our fantasy football sleepers and our fantasy football player profiles.
+Want more fantasy football news live?
 If all that free content isn't enough for you to dominate your Fantasy Football draft this year, check out the Awesemo Fantasy Football Draft Kit, which includes sophisticated tools and proprietary fantasy data that you can only get from us.
-Check out our fantasy football rankings, our printable NFL fantasy football cheat sheet, our fantasy football sleepers and our NFL player draft profiles.

 More Fantasy Football